 Private employers.
-The Virginia Human Rights Act (VHRA) prohibits hiring practices that discriminate on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age (over 40 years), marital status, or disability (VA Code Sec.
+The Virginia Human Rights Act (VHRA) prohibits hiring practices that discriminate based on race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age (over 40 years), marital status, or disability (VA Code Sec.
 2.2-3900 et seq.).
-The Act covers private employers with more than 5 but fewer than 15 employees.
+Private employers with more than 5 but fewer than 15 employees are prohibited from discharging an employee based on race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions (including lactation), or age.

 Public employers.
-An Executive Order (EO) issued by the governor (EO No. 1 (2014)) prohibits employment discrimination in state government based on race, sex, color, national origin, religion, sexual orientation, gender identity, age, political affiliation, or disability.
+An Executive Order (EO) issued by the governor prohibits employment discrimination in state government based on race, sex, color, national origin, religion, sexual orientation, gender identity, age, political affiliation, disability, or veteran status (VA E.O.
+2017-61).

 Equal pay.
 Employers must pay employees of both sexes equally for equal work (VA Stat.
 Sec.
 40.1-28.6 et seq.).